hamidul-cmd/hamidul-cmd/README.md

-- 👋 Hi, I’m @hamidul-cmd
+- 👋 Hi, I’m Hamidul Islam Maruf
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning Front-end development
 - 💞️ I’m looking to collaborate with you for a project